VSS Unity

+Unity was retired on 8 June 2024 after its final flight took place on that date, as Virgin Galactic shifted its focus to the next generation Delta-class vehicles.

 Overview

-VSS Unity, the second SpaceShipTwo suborbital spaceplane for Virgin Galactic, is the first SpaceShipTwo built by The Spaceship Company.
+VSS Unity, the second SpaceShipTwo suborbital spaceplane for Virgin Galactic, was the first SpaceShipTwo built by The Spaceship Company.
 The ship's name was announced on 19 February 2016.
 Prior to the naming announcement, the craft was referred to as SpaceShipTwo, Serial Number Two.
 There was speculation in 2004 that Serial Number Two would be named VSS Voyager, an unofficial name that was repeatedly used in media coverage.
 The name Unity was chosen by British physicist Stephen Hawking.
-Hawking's eye is also used as the model for the eye logo on the side of Unity.
+Hawking's eye was also used as the model for the eye logo on the side of Unity.

 History

 The manufacture of Unity began in 2012.
 The spacecraft's registration, N202VG, was filed in September 2014.
 As of early November 2014, the build of Unity was about 90 percent structurally complete, and 65 percent complete overall.